Frequently Asked Questions

-Our students live all over the world—from New York to Ohio to California to Greece to Saudi Arabia—and work with their advisors and faculty by email, telephone, and surface mail.
+Our students live all over the United States and work with their advisors and faculty by email, telephone, and surface mail.
 All of our students take at least two of their courses in traditional graduate classrooms—often at schools near their homes, but sometimes at other universities where they've found a faculty member with whom they especially want to study.

 When can I apply?

 Students may apply at any time throughout the year.
 Students matriculate in the program in either January or July each year with the required introductory seminar.